Death of a Salesman (1949)

+There are critics who think that Arthur Miller’s Death of a Salesman is the greatest American play of the 20th century.
 Salesman warns of the trap inherent in a story created by the false-self dependent intellect.
-Looking at Salesman as a warning or prophecy we might see more than the tragic life of one misguided individual, we might see the death of a culture.
+Looking at Salesman as a warning or prophecy, we might see more than the tragic life of one misguided individual, we might see the death of a culture.

 Willy Loman in Death of a Salesman taught his sons the myth of American exceptionalism.
 That is a good thing right, a point of pride?
 In fact, as Arthur Miller understood, that myth destroyed both Willy and his sons.
 That myth in its fullest expression is destroying America today.

-Find a much more in-depth discussion on this blog and in printed books by Roy Charles Henry.
+Find a much more in-depth discussion in printed books by Roy Charles Henry.